Pim1997/lidar-navigation/README.md

 This urg_c is a libary for the urg_node.
 #### Urg_node:
 The urg_node is a driver for Hokuyo lidar systems which makes it possible to use a Hokuyo sensor in ROS.
 In this driver the settings of the hokuyo lidar are defined.
 These can be configured in the "cfg" directory.
+#### Teb_local_planner:
+This local planner will replace the DWA_local_planner in order to improve the behavior of navigation while facing dynamic obstacles.

 ## Installation:
 The first step explains how to install the packages located in this repository and the next part shows how to launch the gmapping and amcl launch files.